Zero-sum Dynkin games under common and independent Poisson constraints

 \begin{assumption} For every $x\in \sX$, the random variable $M_\infty$ and stopping times $\eta_{A^C}^C$, $\eta_{B^C}^C$ satisfy $e^{-r\gamma}\E^{X^x_\gamma}[M_\infty\1_{\eta_{A^C}^C\wedge \eta_{B^C}^C=\infty}]=\E^x[M_\infty\1_{\eta_{A^C}^C\wedge \eta_{B^C}^C=\infty}|\mathcal{F}_{\gamma}]$ for any $\gamma \in \mathcal{R}^C(\lambda)$.
 Here $A^C$ and $B^C$ are the sets defined in Assumption \ref{assumption:existence}. \end{assumption}

+Later, in Section~\ref{sec:BSDE}, we will provide a set of sufficient conditions on the Dynkin game for Assumption~\ref{assumption:existence} to hold.
+In particular, we will argue that the results of this subsection apply to a wide class of problems.

-\begin{remark} In Assumption \ref{assumption:existence} the inequalities are chosen such that if the functions $u,l$ and $v^C$ are continuous then $A^C$ is open and $B^C$ is closed.
-This choice is useful when we consider whether the sufficient condition we give in Corollary~\ref{cor:main} is also necessary (see Remark \ref{rem:necessity}).
-The condition in Corollary~\ref{cor:main} would remain sufficient if we changed the definitions of $A^C$ and $B^C$ to allow equality in place of strict inequality or vice-versa (for example to make both $A^C$ and $B^C$ open).
-Moreover, the argument in Section \ref{sec:BSDE} would still apply and $(\eta^C_{A^C},\eta^C_{B^C})$ would remain a saddle point under such a change.
-Nonetheless, the definitions of $A^C$ and $B^C$ given in Assumption \ref{assumption:existence} are convenient and allow us to fix ideas. \end{remark}
+\begin{remark} \bDGH{In Assumption \ref{assumption:existence} the inequalities in the defintions of $A^C$ and $B^C$ are chosen such that if $v^C$ is continuous, $l$ is lower semicontinuous and $u$ is upper semicontinuous then $A^C$ and $B^C$ are both open, see Lemma~\ref{lem:open}.
+This choice is useful when we consider whether the sufficient condition we give in \bDGH{Theorem \ref{thm:necessity}} is also necessary (see Section \bDGH{\ref{ssec:necessity}}).
+Nevertheless, there is no uniqueness of the saddle point at the level of stopping sets; for example if we take $\hat{B}^C = \{ x : v^C(x) \geq u(x) \}$ then $(\eta^C_{A^C},\eta^C_{\hat{B}^C})$ is also a saddle point.} \end{remark}

-For typographical reasons we will sometimes write $A$ (respectively $B$) as shorthand for $A^C$ (respectively $B^C$).
-However, in the statements of the results or when confusion might arise we write $A^C$ and $B^C$ in full.
+We have already argued (and will later prove) that Assumption~\ref{assumption:existence} is satisfied in a wide class of constrained zero-sum Dynkin games.
+The next lemma gives several situations in which Assumption~\ref{assumption:technical} is satisfied.